eaglercraft-194/sus-fix/README.md

 ### as most of the devs (including me) only know small patches of coding, this may never release. currently it is a entire rip of eaglercraft 1.8. we will be replacing this soon. also fuck lfierro.

 # what is Darvelcraft?
-Darvelcraft is Minecraft 1.9.4 based on Eaglercraft a browser-based version of Minecraft that lets you play the popular voxel game on any device, including school chromebooks1234.
-You can enjoy both singleplayer and multiplayer modes, and join real Minecraft servers through a custom proxy23.
-Eaglercraft is based on Minecraft Beta 1.31 and Minecraft 1.5.2234, and uses TeaVM and LAX1DUDE’s OpenGL emulator to run a Java virtual machine fully compatible with Minecraft2.
-Eaglercraft also has a Discord server where you can chat with other fans and get updates on the latest versions2.
+Darvelcraft is Minecraft 1.9.4 in the browser, based on Eaglercraft, which is also a browser-based version of Minecraft (for 1.5.2 and 1.8.8). ~~that lets you play the popular voxel game on any device, including school chromebooks~~.
+You can enjoy both singleplayer and multiplayer modes, and join real Minecraft servers through a custom proxy. ~~Eaglercraft is based on Minecraft Beta 1.3 and Minecraft 1.5.2, and uses TeaVM and LAX1DUDE’s OpenGL emulator to run a Java virtual machine fully compatible with Minecraft.
+Eaglercraft also has a Discord server where you can chat with other fans and get updates on the latest versions.~~

-# Eaglercraft 1.9.4 (attempt #69)
+# Darvelcraft ~~Eaglercraft 1.9.4~~
 This is a project based on LAX1DUDE's EaglercraftX project.
 <br>
 This time, this will actually be a decent project.
 Not a hoax, not a fake claim.